-In addition, four vouchers have now sold at attractive valuations.
+In addition, four known vouchers have now sold at attractive valuations.
 BioMarin sold its voucher on July 31, 2014 to Sanofi/Regeneron for $67.5M.
 Then, on November 19, 2014, Knights Therapeutics sold to Gillead, a tropical disease voucher, which has the same valuation as a pediatric voucher, for a whopping $125M.
 Most recently, United Therapeutics has sold their pediatric priority review voucher to AbbVie for $350M!

 These valuations are proof of the principle that good risk adjusted returns on investment can be made by investing in drug development for pediatric rare diseases, including cancer.
 These successes are already having a profound impact on the landscape of pediatric cancer research.